Are you a self-employed worker interested in understanding more about the financial implications of working for yourself?

 How do I report self-employment expenses?

-All your expenses for anything that you use for your business can be written as deductibles on your tax return.
+Most of your expenses for anything that you use for your business can be written as deductibles on your tax return.

 When filing your return, there will be a deductibles section where you can claim things like: